-- Corona: Labour law, home office, short-time working allowance - What employees need to know - DGB
+- Corona: Labor law, home office, short-time allowance - What employees need to know. - DGB

-- Coronakrise - Current information on how to obtain our services - Employment Agency
+- Corona crisis - Current information on receiving our benefits - Employment Agency

-- Information sheets for employees and employers - Protection against infection
+- Fact sheets for employees and employers - Protection against infection

-You can contact the Jena Employment Agency by telephone during the opening hours at 0049 3641 379999 reach.
+You can contact the Jena Employment Agency by telephone during opening hours on 0049 3641 379999 reach.

 Information and application forms for employers and self-employed persons

-You can find further information on the website of the Thuringian State Administration Office.
+You can find more information on the website of the Thuringian State Administration Office.

 Certificates to the employer